wskabir123/grafana/README.md

  Setting up SSH Key Authentication for Ansible

-SSH key authentication provides a secure and efficient way to connect to remote servers from your Ansible control node.
-Follow these steps to set up SSH key authentication for your Grafana servers and configure Ansible to use them:

  Why SSH Key Authentication?

 - **Security**: SSH key authentication eliminates the need to enter passwords for each SSH connection, making it less vulnerable to brute-force attacks.